henrikra/array-methods-practice/README.md

 ## Developing

+1. Check what kind of output every function should have from `methods.test.js` file
-Add your answers to file `methods.js`
+2. Add your answers to `methods.js`

 ## Testing